SRA-SiliconValley/jalangi/README.md

     ./scripts/analysis analyses/likelytype/LikelyTypeInferEngine tests/sunspider1/crypto-sha1

-You can run origin of null and undefined tracker on a toy example by issuing the following command.
+You can run origin of null and undefined tracker on a toy example by issuing the following command:

     ./scripts/analysis analyses/trackundefinednull/UndefinedNullTrackingEngine tests/unit/track_undef_null

-### Record and replay a web app.
+### Record and replay a web application.

 ***